5 Purchasing Practices That Will Save You Money

-The purchasing department is often overlooked in a large organisation.
+The purchasing department is often overlooked in a large organization.
 One of the biggest challenges to adopting the perceived bureaucracy that comes with formal procedures is getting the C-suite and other management stakeholders to buy in.
-And one of the best arguments in favour of procurement process protocol is saving money.
+And one of the best arguments in favor of procurement process protocol is saving money.
 Here’s how any business can save money with a best practices purchasing system.

 Cost savings and advantages: